 4-H is America's Largest youth development organization - empowering nearly 6 million young people with the skills to lead for a lifetime.
 4-H Programming is delivered by Cooperative Extension- a community of more than 100 public universities across the nation that provides experiences where young people learn by doing.
 For more than 100 years, 4-H has welcomed young people of all beliefs and backgrounds, giving kids voices to express who they are and how they make their lives and communities better.

 In Oneida County, 4-H reaches youth through a variety of delivery methods including: 4-H Clubs, independent membership, special interest programs, school enrichment and community outreach.

 Youth who are five through seven years of age on or before January 1st of the club year should enroll as a 4-H Cloverbud member.
 Youth who are eight to eighteen years of age by January 1st of the current club year should enroll as a 4-H member.
 Youth who have reached their nineteenth birthday before January 1st of the 4-H club year may not enroll as a 4-H member.
-The annual 4-H enrollment program begins on October 1st and the annual 4-H enrollment fees are due by October 31st.
+The annual 4-H enrollment program begins on October 1st.

 Find out more about the history of 4-H and what it can offer you by visiting the other pages on this site, then get in touch with a local 4-H staff person today!
 We're looking forward to welcoming you to 4-H in our county!